 After implementing our FOUNDATION Solution, the agency produced a more accurate and transparent 5-Year Capital Plan Amendment, which included an increase of over $1 billion for enhanced educational services and better facilities for NYC schools.

-With the help of FOUNDATION, the DoE and SCA have seen an average increase of $1 billion per year in funding.
-We are proud to continue working with the DoE and SCA to produce these amendments to optimize and enhance the capital planning process so that facility managers can provide enhanced educational services and better facilities, thus securing safe and modern learning environments for students and teachers!
+With the help of FOUNDATION, the DoE and SCA have seen an average annual funding increase of $1 billion.
+We are proud to continue working with the DoE and SCA to produce these amendments to optimize and enhance Capital Planning so that facility managers can provide enhanced educational services and better facilities, thus securing safe and modern learning environments for students and teachers!

 The Basics: Capital Budget Analysis

 We will discuss more straightforward capital budget analysis methods, such as the Payback Period and Return on Investment.
-Although facilities are often viewed as a cost center that can be controlled by eliminating a line or two on a budget, the current financial conditions have pressured the facility department into demonstrating real business value across the entire enterprise.
+Although facilities are often viewed as a cost center that can be controlled by eliminating a line or two on a budget, current financial conditions have pressured the facility department to demonstrate tangible business value across the entire enterprise.

 Upper management wants to know how much return it receives on its long-term facility investments.
 To gauge the actual value of a capital plan, facility executives must look beyond cost savings.